Tazacorte, the sunniest

 tazacorte old town with banana trees

-Framed by lush banana plantations is the iconic Hacienda de Abajo, the only 5-star hotel that blends elegance and charm within a historical setting.
-Guests can indulge in a luxurious stay while exploring the beautiful gardens and relishing the local cuisine at its restaurant.
+Nestled among lush banana plantations, the village of Tazacorte is home to the emblematic Hacienda de Abajo, the only five-star hotel that seamlessly blends elegance with historical charm.
+Guests can indulge in a luxurious stay while exploring beautifully maintained gardens and savoring exquisite local cuisine at the hotel’s restaurant.

 What to see in Tazacorte